docandrew/gembrowse/README.md

-# TODO

-* Copy+Paste.
-Paste works, but not for Unicode chars.
-Copy doesn't work yet.

-# Gembrowse: Probably the Best Gemini Browser.
+# Gembrowse: A Gemini browser for people with kids

 # Features